RasaHQ/rasa/docs/policies.rst

 ^^^^^^^^^^^^^^^^^^

 The ``MappingPolicy`` can be used to directly map intents to actions such that the mapped action will always be executed.
-The mappins are assigned by giving and intent the property `'triggers'`, e.g.:
+The mappings are assigned by giving and intent the property `'triggers'`, e.g.:

 .. code-block:: yaml